wallarm/product-documentation/docs/4.6/fast/operations/stop-recording.md

 ## Stopping the Recording Process via API

-Stop the recording process by issuing the following API call:

-{% api "Stop Recording Process", method="POST", url="https://us1.api.wallarm.com/v1/test_run/test_run_id/action/stop" %}
+To stop the recording process, send the POST request to the URL `https://us1.api.wallarm.com/v1/test_run/test_run_id/action/stop`:

 --8<-- "../include/fast/operations/api-stop-recording.md"

-{% endapi %}

 If the request to the API server is successful, you are presented with the server’s response.
 The response provides useful information, including:
 * the state of the recording process (the `recording` parameter’s value).